brunnedu/BasketXplainer/README.md

 We will use this to understand what your struggles and where did the weekly effort go to.

 #### Week 4 (13.03.23)
-We had a very helpful discussion with our TA that helped us refining our goals.
-We are working on further refining our idea and are starting to implement the backend of our dashboard.
+Because of our limited domain knowledge, the idea we suggested in our video pitch was quite complex and possibly infeasible.
+Luckily, we had a very helpful discussion with our TA during the office hour that helped us refine our idea.
+Currently, we are still working on further refining our idea and improving our backend skills to start implementing our backend next week.

 #### Week 5 (20.03.23)